Innovation. That’s the first word that comes to mind when talking about Japan and the way they approach business practices. But it goes beyond that.

 Coffee’s influence in tea culture

-We all know that when one thinks of Japan, they first think of tea and not coffee.
+We all know that when one thinks of Japan, they first think of tea, not coffee.
 However, the country has proved everyone wrong in more ways than one!
 And now the interesting trend is that coffee culture has a direct influence on the more traditional tea culture in Japan.

 These people have high skills and extensive knowledge about modern tea culture and drinks in Japan.
 So, if you are someone who prefers tea over coffee or enjoys both, Japan has everything in store for you.